kaustubhagarwal18/inet/showcases/visualizer/spectrum/doc/index.rst

    - power density map: display the power density at all points in the scene, at a certain frequency, with colors

-- **Spectrum figure:** The figure can display the signal power as a function of frequency at a given point in space, i.e. at network nodes, at the current time.
+- **Spectrum figure:** The figure can display the signal power density as a function of frequency at a given point in space, i.e. at network nodes, at the current time.
 When the spectrum is displayed at the transmitting and receiving nodes, the transmitted/received signal and other signals (and noises) are displayed separately.
-- **Spectrogram:** The spectrogram displays the signal power as a function of frequency at a given point in space, and displays how the spectrum changed in time (and how it will change in time) **TODO** more on that.
+- **Spectrogram:** The spectrogram displays the signal power density as a function of frequency at a given point in space, and displays how the spectrum changed in time (and how it will change in time) **TODO** more on that.
 It uses color coding for the signal power.
-- **Power Density Map:** The power density map displays the signal power as a heatmap on the scene at the current time, at a given frequency.
+- **Power Density Map:** The power density map displays the signal power density as a heatmap on the scene at the current time, at a given frequency.
 The resolution can be adjusted for more/less detail.
 Also, it can display the heatmap only in the vicinity of network nodes.
 High computing capacity needed.

 ..
 Note that the spectrums are only represented and can be visualized when using the dimensional analog model.

-.. note:: The spectrums are only represented and can be visualized when using the dimensional analog model.
+.. .. note:: The spectrums are only represented and can be visualized when using the dimensional analog model.

-.. note:: The spectrums can only be represented and visualized when using the dimensional analog model.
+.. .. note:: The spectrums can only be represented and visualized when using the dimensional analog model.

 .. note:: The spectrums are only represented and can only be visualized when using the dimensional analog model.

-.. note:: The spectrums are represented and can be visualized only when using the dimensional analog model.
+.. .. note:: The spectrums are represented and can be visualized only when using the dimensional analog model.

-structure:
+.. structure:

   - goals -> inet can do the spectral visualization stuff
   - about the visualizer -> these are the features of the medium visualizer as well -> the three stuff
   - the probe -> this can check signal power and spectrum everywhere and its draggable in real time so its useful

 The Probe Module
 ================

-The :ned:`Probe` module is technically a network node that contains only an antenna submodule, and a mobility submodule.
+**V1** The :ned:`Probe` module can detect the signals present at its location, which can be displayed using the visualizer.
+It is technically a network node that contains only an antenna submodule (to detect signals), and a mobility submodule (to have position).
-It can detect the signal power present at its location, which can be displayed using the visualizer.
-The probe can be dragged with the mouse as the simulation is running to examine the signals present at any point in the network.
+The probe can be dragged with the `shift + left mouse click` as the simulation is running to examine the signals present at any point in the network.
 This is useful for troubleshooting and understanding the situation.

+**V2** The :ned:`Probe` module can detect the signals present at its position; the visualizer can display the total power density.
+The probe is technically a network node that contains only an antenna submodule (to detect signals), and a mobility submodule (to have position).
+The probe can be dragged with `shift + left mouse click` as the simulation is running to examine the signals present at any point in the network.
+This is useful for troubleshooting and understanding the situation.

-**TODO** the other way around (what it can do, then what is it -> also what the submodules do)
+.. **TODO** the other way around (what it can do, then what is it -> also what the submodules do)

-**TODO** shift-left click
+.. **TODO** shift-left click

-**TODO** total power
+.. **TODO** total power

 .. figure:: media/probe.png
    :align: center